nguyenhailong/nguyenhailong.github.io/about/index.md

   credit: ThanhPhuong
   creditlink: http://www.thanhphuong.com/
 ---
-* I am  currently a data scientist at McLaren Applied Technologies Ltd. Previously, I worked at Institute for Infocomm Research (I2R), A*Star, Singapore.
-I also got more than 2-year experience as computer engineer before earned his Ph.D. from Nanyang Technological University (NTU), Singapore in 2012.
+* I am  currently a data scientist at [McLaren Applied Technologies Ltd](http://www.mclaren.com).
+Previously, I worked at Institute for Infocomm Research ([I2R](http://www.i2r.a-star.edu.sg)), A*Star, Singapore.
+I also got more than 2-year experience as computer engineer before earned my Ph.D. from Nanyang Technological University ([NTU](www.ntu.edu.sg)), Singapore in 2012.

 * I have strong interests in how to apply data mining/machine learning into real industries with big data.
 I have successfully worked and managed several industrial projects with funding up to millions dollars for big companies.
 These companies are McLaren, a Singapore Telco company, SoftBank - a Japanese Fortune-500 Telco company, and Singapore Energy Market Authority (EMA).